armbian/autotests/README.md

 Collection of basic auto tests

-# How to start?
+# TL;DR

-1. Clone sources and go inside folder autotests
+Script can be installed on any Debian based Linux device on your network.
+Adapt the configuration-file to your requirements, start the test procedure and wait until its done.
+Check the logs/ for errors and summary in /reports

+## Privacy concerns
+It runs locally in your network, no data is sent anywhere.
+Icons come from the internet.

+# Getting started

+Clone, edit userconfig/configuration.sh and run the script.
+Script will scan your local network (if SUBNET is defined) otherwise it will cycle on IPs you have defined in HOSTS variable.

+It will create logins based on the configuration file and run different tests/ to see if the board is working properly.
+You can start with predefined credentials or use your own.

+All you need to do is configure the configuration file, hook up the power and network cable and you are ready for running the test.

+That's it.

+## Prerequisites

+Download the latest armbian image for your board(s).
+We recommend to use .torrent because this does the file integrity check for you automatically.
+[Write the data to the SDcard](https://docs.armbian.com/User-Guide_Getting-Started/#how-to-prepare-a-sd-card)

+Put the SDcard into your device, power it up and let it sit for 1-2 minutes, to do the standard initial setup.

+## Prepare your system

+1. Go to a folder where you want to store it.
+The following command will create a folder called 'autotests'.
+Clone the sources from Github and open the folder autotests:
 ```
+apt install git
 git clone https://github.com/armbian/autotests
 cd autotests
+./go.sh
 ```

-2. Edit userconfig/configuration.sh
+2. Edit `lib/configuration.sh`

-	- set wlan SSID/password
-	- set test subnet or IP address(s)
-	- set MAC address of your BT device (Android phone for example)
-	- change numer of passes (optional)
+	- change number of passes (optional)
 	- change stress time in seconds (optional)

+What is your device(s) IP-Address or do you have a dedicated subnet for your devices.
+To find the device, check your router or use [this tool](http://angryip.org/), to find your boards IP-Address(es).
+	- set IP-Address (HOSTS) or Subnet (Examle: 192.168.0.1/24)
+	- set WLAN_SSID and password (2,4 and/or 5,0GHz)
+	- set BLUEDEV MAC-Address of a Blueooth device (Android phone for example)

+How to find the Bluetooth MAC-Address on your mobile or Linux device with BT?
+Put your phone's BT to discoverable mode and run:

+`hcitool scan`

+on a Linux computer that has a BT-Dongle.
+On an Android device you find the MAC-Address in the phones settings/about the phone/Status.

-3. Run:
+3. Run :+1: :
+The script will display which board gets tested
 ```
 ./go.sh
 ```
+4. Once finished, go to `/autotests/logs` and check latest report.`

 # What this tool does?

-Connects to host(s) or all Armbian hosts in your subnet and run tests found in tests in alphabetical order.
+It Connects to the host(s) or all Armbian hosts in your subnet and runs the tests found in folder tests in alphabetical order.

-One test cycle:
+Example of one test cycle:

 	[ o.k. ] Host x.x.x.x found [ Run 1 out of 1 ]
 	[ o.k. ] 0001-connect-wireless-devices-on-2.4Ghz.bash [ Tinkerboard @ x.x.x.x ]
 	[ o.k. ] ...  [ wlan0 ]
-	[ o.k. ] ...  [ wlxxxxxxxxxxxxx ]
-	[ o.k. ] ...  [ wlxxxxxxxxxxxxx ]
-	[ o.k. ] ...  [ wlxxxxxxxxxxxxx ]
 	[ o.k. ] ...  [ wlxxxxxxxxxxxxx ]
 	[ o.k. ] ...  [ wlxxxxxxxxxxxxx ]
 	[ o.k. ] ...  [ wlxxxxxxxxxxxxx ]